Regulation

 Research Summary

-I study how organizations in positions of relative weakness strategically respond to and potentially reshape their policy environments.
+I study how organizations strategically respond to and potentially reshape both policy environments and physical landscapes.
 My dissertation examines the coevolution of business strategy and regulatory environments using multiple methods, including ethnographic field research, history, contemporary archives, interviews, and statistical analyses of industry and government data.
-This in-depth account of the craft beer industry reveals how small firms engage with a variety of associated and competitive stakeholders to simultaneously navigate and attempt to change restrictive regulatory environments, potentially creating opportunities for new business models to flourish.
-My research draws on insights from economic sociology, organizational theory, strategy, and entrepreneurship, while leveraging my experience as a corporate strategist.
+This in-depth account of the craft beer industry reveals how small firms engage with a variety of associated and competitive stakeholders to simultaneously navigate and attempt to change restrictive regulatory environments, creating opportunities for new business models to flourish.
+My research draws on insights from economic sociology, organizational theory, strategy, and entrepreneurship, while leveraging my experience as a corporate strategist focused on sustainability and government relations.

 Papers Under Revision